nes-lab/shepherd/docs/user/getting_started.md

 ssh ubuntu@10.0.0.10
 ```

-Now it is recommended to check if ubuntu was indeed started from the sd-card as the Beaglebone could contain and boot an old OS.
+Now it is recommended to check if ubuntu was indeed started from the sd-card as the Beaglebones own flash-storage could contain & boot an old OS.

 ```Shell
 uname -a